 Deck Size and Shape

-Your budget and property will greatly impact the size and shape of the deck you build.
+Budget and property considerations will greatly impact the size and shape of the deck you build.
 Decks that are less elaborate, with fewer levels that are lower to the ground will be more affordable.
-Refer to your budget to figure out how big a deck you can afford.
+Refer to your budget to figure out how big of a deck you can afford.
 The pros recommend keeping it to less than a third the size of your home.

 The Deck Foundation